coopszz/Android-Tablet-Resolution-Fix/README.md

+# Android Tablet Resolution Fix
+This magisk module fixes the Android UI on the Android Tablet and allows your device to render games and apps at higher resolution.
+I have used Xiaomi Pad 5 for this and its working absolutely great.
-# Mi-Pad-5-better-visuals
+# How it works?
-Fixes bad resolution on Mi Pad 5 (Android resolution) and enables to render the games at high resolution by spoofing as a Samsung Tab S8+ .
+Some unknown or unfamilier bands tablets are unnoticed by the developers.
+Developers optimize the some of the big band tablets they develop the apps and games with "Brand" on mind too .
+Similarly here Samsung Tablets are like this.
+So we are spoofing our tablet as Samsung Tablet (S8+) to make this working.
-# How to install ?
+# How to install / uninstall
-You must have root access to install this module.
+You must rooted with KSU / Magisk to make this working.
-You can install this module using magisk which i have tested
+You can simply flash this file in Magisk / KSU
 # Side Effects
-As this module is to increase the resolution this will result in
-    High GPU usage in games may face fps drops  , Increase in temperature   and
+As this module is to increase the resolution this will result in High GPU usage in games which may lead to face fps drops  , Increase in temperature ...
-    Decrease in battery backup
-# How this module works ?
-This module spoof your Mi Pad 5 as an Samsung tab s8 plus.
-Games usually checks your system properties to check and decide to render it high res or low res this module changes the system properties of Samsung tab s8 plus.